aleimba/bac-genomics-scripts/README.md

     $ ./script.sh <arguments>

+**Single** scripts can be downloaded as well.
+For this purpose click on the folder you're interested in and then on the link of the script.
+There click on the **Raw** button and save this page to a file (without **Raw** you'll get an unusable html file).
+This is also true for other files (e.g. PDFs etc.).

 ## Dependencies

 Most of the Perl scripts include modules from **BioPerl**, which as a consequence has to be installed on your system.
 For BioPerl installation instructions see: http://www.bioperl.org